 - Have patience.
 This is not a quick bread.
 It needs time to rise, punch down and rise again before baking.
 But it is absolutely worth it!

-- This bread is perfect for French toast (if it lasts long enough to get stale).
+- This bread is perfect for French toast (if it lasts long enough to get stale) or tawa toast: toasting it on a hot skillet with butter!

 - To speed up the dough rising process, place covered dough in a warm oven (turn oven on to 200°F for 10 minutes, then shut it off).
 This is great to speed up the first proof, but should not be used for the second proof or your plait will rip apart.